0CodJ/cmpe131/README.md

 - Events require admin approval before appearing in the timeline
 - The API may be rate-limited; the app includes fallback sample data
 - Negative years represent BC (Before Christ) dates
-- This current build does not have supabase working.
-Account creation along with custom events is stored locally.

 ---
 # Credits